 Frequently Asked Question on RRB JE Syllabus and Exam Pattern

 Q 1.
-Can candidates awaiting the results of their final exams apply for the RRB JE exam?
+Can candidates who are awaiting the results of their final exams apply for the RRB JE exam?

 Q 2.
 What is the negative marking scheme for the RRB JE exam?